Table of Contents

 Once the heirs of the decedent’s property have been considered the legal owners of the estate, they can virtually do anything they want with it.
-We are legal cash buyers of houses in San Antonio, Texas who can help you get money quickly from the property you inherited and probably use the funds for other life commitments or business investments.
+HouseBuyerSanAntonio.com is a cash buyers of houses in San Antonio, Texas who can help you get money quickly from the property you inherited and probably use the funds for other life commitments or business investments.

 The affidavit acts as an instrument for transferring property ownership to heirs.
 Hence, the affidavit can be used in lieu of deed transfers.
 In case of land, the affidavit has to be filed with the county recorder, just as is the case with a deed, to establish ownership of the concerned piece of land.

 When disposing or transferring a deceased person’s estate to the heirs, it’s important to document that the legal right of title has been transferred from the deceased to the heirs.
 In some cases, an affidavit ought to be processed for a deed transfer to be effected even when a will has been probated to establish the legal ownership of an inherited property.
 If the deceased passed away without filling the last legal will, the affidavit of Heirship can identify the estate left behind, the legal heirs and how they should be distributed without consulting the probate court.
 In other words, the affidavit speeds up the whole process of transferring the property of the deceased.